 The coastal scenery is breathtaking and the park is a massively important refuge for native wildlife including koalas, ground parrots, glossy black-cockatoos and a rare species of nocturnal amphibian called the Wallum Froglet.

-Nwah!
 When walking along the tracks that offer views across the sea, keep your eyes peeled for dolphins playing in the surf and families of manta rays gliding along the coastline.

 Noosa National Park has barbecue areas, frequent information posts and toilet facilities as well.